-In a news release dated June 17, 2024, Anfield announced that it had received final approvals for its drill permit application to commence a 20-hole, 20,000-foot rotary drill program at its Slick Rock uranium and vanadium project.
-Anfield expects to commence the drill program in the third quarter of 2024.
+• Slick Rock - In a news release dated June 17, 2024, Anfield Energy Inc. ("Anfield") announced that it had received final approvals for its drill permit application to commence a 20-hole, 20,000-foot rotary drill program at its Slick Rock uranium and vanadium project.
+Anfield expected the drill program to commence in the third quarter of the calendar year 2024.